AnonymousA11/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
+My name is Justin McCulloh and this is the second project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.
+The idea of the landing page was to creater a fictional coffee shop that belongs to TripleTen.

 ## Project features